 University of Florida Health Shands Hospital has been consistently recognized as the top hospital in Florida and among the best hospitals in the country.

-- UF Health Shands Hospital ranked among the nation’s best in more specialties than any other hospital in Florida (six adult and eight pediatric specialties) in the 2021-22 U.S. News & World Report “Best Hospitals” survey.
-The highest rankings for the hospital came in urology; ear, nose & throat; pulmonology & lung surgery; geriatrics; gynecology; and cardiology & heart surgery.
-UF Health Shands Hospital also was listed as “high performing” in five specialties, including cancer; diabetes & endocrinology; gastroenterology & GI surgery; neurology & neurosurgery; and orthopedics.
+- UF Health Shands Hospital ranked among the nation’s best in nine combined specialties (five adult and four pediatric specialties) in the 2023-24 U.S. News & World Report “Best Hospitals” survey.
+The highest rankings for the hospital came in ear, nose & throat; geriatrics; neurology & neurosurgery; obstetrics & gynecology; and pulmonology & lung surgery.
+UF Health Shands Hospital also was listed as “high performing” in four specialties, including cardiology, heart & vascular surgery; gastroenterology & GI surgery; orthopedics; and urology.

 ANCC Magnet designation

-- In summer 2018, UF Health Shands hospitals and programs achieved a fourth-consecutive Magnet designation by the American Nurses Credentialing Center — the profession’s top recognition for quality patient outcomes and nursing excellence.
-Only 8% of hospitals and health systems nationwide have received Magnet designation, and only 41 out of 500 hospitals have four consecutive awards.
+- In spring 2023, UF Health Shands hospitals and programs achieved a fifth consecutive Magnet designation by the American Nurses Credentialing Center — the profession’s top recognition for quality patient outcomes and nursing excellence.
+Fewer than 1% of hospitals and health systems nationwide have received Magnet designation, and only 43 health care organizations in the nation have received five or more consecutive awards.
 Each designation lasts four years.
 Since 2003, several UF Health hospitals and programs have earned Magnet designation from the American Nurses Credentialing Center.

-- UF Health ranks No. 53 on the Forbes list of Florida’s 100 best workplaces and No. 31 in the nation for female workers.
-The statewide Forbes list is based on surveys of more than 80,000 people who worked for companies with at least 500 employees.
-The surveys were conducted between October 2020 and June 2021.
-The Forbes list of best workplaces for women surveyed 50,000 people, including 30,000 women, at companies with at least 1,000 employees.
+- UF Health ranks No. 54 on the Forbes list of Florida’s 100 best workplaces and No. 106 in the nation for female workers.
+The statewide Forbes list is based on surveys of more than 70,000 people who worked for companies with at least 500 employees.
+The Forbes list of best workplaces for women surveyed 50,000 Americans — 30,000 women and 20,000 men — working for businesses with at least 1,000 employees.

 Cancer Center of Excellence

-In 2021, the UF Health Cancer Center was once again recognized as a state-designated Cancer Center of Excellence by the Florida governor’s office and the Florida Department of Health.
+The UF Health Cancer Center is currently recognized as a state-designated Cancer Center of Excellence by the Florida governor’s office and the Florida Department of Health.
 The designation by the Florida Legislature recognizes hospitals and treatment centers that demonstrate excellence in patient-centered coordinated care for people undergoing cancer treatment and chemotherapy.

-In recognition for its achievement and innovation in health care sustainability, UF Health Shands Hospital received the 2020 Greenhealth Partner for Change Award and the 2020 Greening the OR Recognition Award from Practice Greenhealth, the nation’s leading organization dedicated to environmental sustainability in health care.
+In recognition for its achievement and innovation in health care sustainability, UF Health Shands Hospital received a 2023 Greenhealth Emerald Award and was named a 2023 Greening the OR Circle Honoree by Practice Greenhealth, the nation’s leading organization dedicated to environmental sustainability in health care.

-The UF Health Rehab Hospital, an alliance between Select Medical and UF Health, was recognized as the Best Physical Rehabilitation Center in Florida by Newsweek magazine, which partnered with the global market research firm Statista Inc. in its first ranking of the country’s top facilities for rehabilitation care.
+The UF Health Rehab Hospital, an alliance between Select Medical and UF Health, was recognized as being among the top 10 best physical rehabilitation centers in Florida for 2022 by Newsweek magazine.

 Newsweek’s rankings were based on quality of care, service, follow-up care, accommodations and amenities relative to in-state competition.
 The rankings list the top facilities in the 20 states with the highest number of physical rehabilitation centers, according to the Centers for Medicare & Medicaid Services.